There are problems, there are challenges, and there are obstacles. They’re not the same.

 One morning, scheduled for an intense sword fight scene with a formidable foe, Ford didn’t feel up to the task.
 So, he asked Spielberg to make a change.
 Spielberg agreed.
 Out of sheer necessity, Ford made a creative choice, a choice that would make for arguably the film’s most memorable scene.

 The enemy wields a huge sword and then swirls it like a Circe De Soleil pizza.
-Ford – as Indiana Jones – grimaces in mild irritation, pulls out his revolver, and blasts the Arab.
+Ford – as Indiana Jones – grimaces in mild irritation, pulls out his revolver, and shoots the guy.

 So, say you’ve imagined how you will bring you out and how you will engage with your community in 2017.
 But it won’t be all blissy flow, free from nagging self-doubt, unexpected surprises like injuries or ailing loved ones, or jolting shifts in your creative field or industry.

 Just as you’re feeling in flow with your work, a fly persistently buzzes on your nose.
 Or you get sick five minutes before delivering a keynote.
 Or the conference hall roof leaks.
 Or the main point of your presentation eludes you.

 There are problems.
 And there are challenges.
 And there are obstacles.
 They’re not the same.